LucasDuarte026/ROS_steeringCarSimulation/README.md

 #  ROS Steering Car Simulation
+> 🇩🇪 Developed in Germany  🇩🇪
+>

-This project presents a simulated vehicle in the ROS (Robot Operating System) and Gazebo environment.
+>  This project presents a simulated vehicle in the ROS (Robot Operating System) and Gazebo environment.
 The primary goal is to explore different methods of robot teleoperation and basic perception.
 The car is modeled with a steering mechanism and can be controlled via a standard keyboard or through real-time hand gestures captured by a webcam.

 Additionally, the project includes a computer vision node for object detection and distance estimation, using a camera sensor and the YOLOv8 model.